Capture user feedback on LLM responses

 #### Step 2: Identity Tracking (Optional)

-Create an Identity through the Orq Studio:
+Create an Identity through **AI Studio**:

-1. Go to **Identity Analytics** in your workspace
+1. Go to **Identities** in the workspace

 2. Click **Create an Identity**